zchee/neovim-wiki/FAQ.md

 ### Are plugin authors encouraged to port their plugins from Vimscript to Lua?
 Do you plan on supporting Vimscript indefinitely? ([#1152](https://github.com/neovim/neovim/issues/1152))

-We don't anticipate any reason to deprecate VimL, which is a valuable DSL for text-editing tasks.
+We don't anticipate any reason to deprecate Vimscript, which is a valuable [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for text-editing tasks.
 Also, maintaining a Vimscript front-end is less costly than a mass migration of the many existing Vimscript plugins.

 Porting from Vimscript to Lua just for the heck of it gains nothing.
 Neovim is emphatically a *fork of Vim* in order to leverage the work already spent on thousands of existing Vim plugins, while enabling *new* types of plugins and integrations.